minxinhao/tinykv/DOC/Lab2.md

 Use `WriteBatch` in `engine_util` to make multiple writes atomically, for example, you need to make sure apply the committed entires and update applied index in one write batch.
 Use `Transport` to send raft messages to other peers, it’s in the `GlobalContext`, The server should not complete a get RPC if it is not part of a majority and do not has up-to-date data.
 You can just put the get operation into the log, or implement the optimization for read-only operations that is described in Section 8 in the Raft paper.
-Do not forget to `writeApplyState()` is provided for you to persist apply state You can apply the committed Raft log entries in an asynchronous way just like TiKV does.
+You can apply the committed Raft log entries in an asynchronous way just like TiKV does.
 It’s not necessary, though a big challenge to improve performance.
 Record the callback of the command when proposing, and return the callback after applying.
 For the snap command response, should set badger Txn to callback explicitly.